Special effects of Batman Returns: Gotham sewers sequence

-The title sequence, featuring the infant Penguin floating in a basket through Gotham's sewers, was developed by 4-Ward Productions, most known at the time for their work on Terminator 2: Judgment Day (1991).
+The title sequence, featuring the infant Penguin floating in a buoyant wicker basket, from a baby carriage, through Gotham's sewers, was developed by 4-Ward Productions, most known at the time for their work on Terminator 2: Judgment Day (1991).
 The sequence was conceived as a visual descent into the underworld, a dark parallel to the biblical story of Moses.
-Visual effects supervisor Robert Skotak explained that the production intended to portray a sinister baptism, with the baby carriage journeying deeper into the catacombs beneath Gotham.
+Visual effects supervisor Robert Skotak explained that the production intended to portray a sinister baptism, with the basket journeying deeper into the catacombs beneath Gotham.

 Rather than reeds, the sewer environment featured protruding, rusted rebar, further adding to the unsettling tone.
-The final live-action scene picks up as the carriage arrives at the ruins of the old zoo's Arctic World attraction.
+The final live-action scene picks up as the basket arrives at the ruins of the old zoo's Arctic World attraction.

 Originally just a single shot of the basket entering the tunnel, the sequence expanded significantly during post-production.
 Much of it was planned through video storyboards, tested before being presented to director Tim Burton.
-To create the sewer journey, the production reused miniature tunnel sets originally built for the later Bat-ski-boat chase sequence.
+To create the sewer journey, the production reused miniature tunnel sets originally built for the later Batskiboat chase sequence.
 These tunnels, scaled at 8 feet wide and just under 8 feet high, represented real-world tunnels about 32 feet in diameter.
 Only two-thirds of the full circular tunnel was built, with the floor flooded with water.

 Tunnel walls were dressed with vacuformed brick sheets, moss, and miniature ladders crafted by modelers Jen Howard, Pat Denver, Doug Moore, and Ricc Ruskuski.
 Construction involved square steel stock, bendboard undersurfaces, spray foam to seal joints, and full waterproofing.
-Rick Rische handled most of the painting of the tunnels and dressings for the Bat-ski-boat tunnels, which were then repainted by others for the title sequence.
+Rick Rische handled most of the painting of the tunnels and dressings for the Batskiboat tunnels, which were then repainted by others for the title sequence.
 Lighting played a key role in the scene.
-Reflectorized halogen lights were positioned to highlight the black carriage in water, providing specular glints that helped separate it from the background.
-As the carriage floated away, the camera craned down to silhouette it against a lit background.
+Reflectorized halogen lights were positioned to highlight the black basket in water, providing specular glints that helped separate it from the background.
+As the basket floated away, the camera craned down to silhouette it against a lit background.
 To accommodate the compositing of a background plate featuring computer-generated bats flying across the film's logo, this sewer sequence was shot in VistaVision.